top of page

 Contact Us for a Free Consultation

-If you have been injured at work, contact us today by calling 1-800-NJLEGAL for a free consultation.
+If you have been injured at work, contact The Haddad Law Firm today by calling 1-800-NJLEGAL for a free consultation.
 Our experienced New Jersey workers' compensation attorneys will review your case and help you understand your legal rights and options.
 We will work tirelessly to ensure you receive the full and fair compensation you deserve.
 Our attorneys work on a contingency-fee basis, which means there is no cost to you for filing a lawsuit unless we can recover compensation on your behalf.

 GIVE US A CALL OR FILL OUT THE FORM BELOW.